dklink/waddell_wind_archive/README.md

 Where <API_URL> is the url of the deployed cloud run server.
 This script will inject the url into the html, then upload the file to the public frontend bucket.
 Make sure you haven't modified the html file and removed the {{API_URL}} tag, which is used for the injection.

 # Thanks
 That's all!
 Thanks for checking out this project.
+Hope you find out Waddell was glassy last week and you totally missed out.
+Now if only this thing could tell us the conditions tommorrow...